DESTA: A Framework for Safe Reinforcement Learning with Markov Games of Intervention: Proof of Proposition

 Using this we deduce that

 where the first inequality is true by assumption on $\mathcal{M}$.
-This is a contradiction since $\pi'^2$ is an optimal policy for {\fontfamily{cmss}\selectfont safety agent}.
+This is a contradiction since $\pi'$ is an optimal policy for Player 2.
 Using analogous reasoning, we deduce the same result for $\tau'_k<\tau_k$ after which deduce the result.
-Moreover, by invoking the same reasoning, we can conclude that it must be the case that $(\tau_0,\tau_1,\ldots,\tau_{k-1},\tau_k,\tau_{k+1},\ldots,)$ are the optimal intervention times. \end{proof}
+Moreover, by invoking the same reasoning, we can conclude that it must be the case that $(\tau_0,\tau_1,\ldots,\tau_{k-1},\tau_k,\tau_{k+1},\ldots,)$ are the optimal switching times. \end{proof}